 After thousands of years of years of hand-writing documents, jotting down ideas, and recording important events using pen & paper, we’re getting ready to shed that responsibility to artificial intelligence.
 And while we’re not there yet, full automation of this domain is a matter of time.

-If you’re ready to embrace that future, try Taskade AI for free!
+Are ready to embrace that future?
+Try Taskade AI for free!

 - ⚡️ Work faster: Generate summaries of your notes and extract valuable insights from any project or document, so you can focus on getting things done.